privapps/notebook/README.md

 * You create or modify the notebook at your browser from the local computer.
 Then you can choose to save it as a file, or publish to the web.
 * If you save to a file, you can choose as plain text or enrypted.
 If you choose to publish to the web,
 * `E2E key` is used for end-to-end encrypting or decrypting the content.
 If you don't set that, it would be used as a regular notebook.
 Note, even if there is no `E2E key`, from the server-side, the system administrator, network monitor are still not able to decrypt the content, because the encryption and decryption is happening at your **browser**.
 And we strongly suggest to set password for better protection.
-* This notebook is fully integrated with [privatebin](https://privatebin.info/).
+* This notebook is fully integrated / compatible with [privatebin](https://privatebin.info/).
 You can save the data at privatebin, then decrypt and view it from this app.

 #### Use file as storage
 You can read or write a notebook and then save or load from a local file